Looff Carousel (c. 1895), one of the many historic resources documented by the East Providence survey.

 Field surveyors photographed properties and described their physical characteristics on data sheets.
 They also added notes on history, use, and general condition.
 Researchers studied primary and secondary sources to prepare a short history of the physical development of each community, so that individual properties could be evaluated within the context of the community's growth.

 The RIHPHC published a series of illustrated survey publications which include the history of each community and a list of important historical places.
 These booklets are available at local government offices and libraries throughout the state.
-NEW!
-All of the survey publications are now available in pdf format for printing and downloading.
+All of the survey publications are now available for download.